Tutoriels Backend

 We will need to have a virtual server or VPS (Virtual private server).

-I advise you to buy one from a VPS provider.
+I recommend you to buy one from a VPS provider.

-For example OVH or Digital Ocean are among the cheapest and most effective.
+For example, OVH or Digital Ocean are among the cheapest and most efficient.

 On our server (example of a server with ubuntu and the ip address 192.168.100.1)